bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 So it sounds like, splicing has both like this amazing privacy aspects to it.
 And then it has very cool scaling things too.
 And also incredible like economic advances too.
-So who wants to explain Spicy?
+So who wants to explain splicing?

 Dusty Damon: 00:54:57